perpetual-education-personal/vanilla-js-prototypes/README.md

 # Vanilla JS app prototype practice area

 These are for fun!
 You know, it's kinda nice to have some experience trying to build these things without a framework first.
-Luckily we have things like string templates and es modeles now too.
+Luckily we have things like string templates and es modules now too.
+Get in there and make stuff.
+This isn't about best-practices and doing it "right" the first time.
+Enjoy the exploration.
+Who knows!, you might come up with a unique angle and build the next even better framework one day.

 ## get it going